Tensor tympani muscle: Involuntary control (tympanic reflex)

 The tympanic reflex helps prevent damage to the inner ear by muffling the transmission of low frequency vibrations from the tympanic membrane to the oval window.
 The reflex has a response time of 40 milliseconds, not fast enough to protect the ear from sudden loud noises such as an explosion or gunshot.
 Thus, the reflex most likely developed to protect early humans from loud thunder claps which do not happen in a split second.

 The reflex works by contracting the muscles of the middle ear, the tensor tympani and the stapedial muscle.
 However, the stapedial muscle is innervated by the facial nerve while the tensor tympani is innervated by the trigeminal nerve.
 The tensor tympani pulls the manubrium of the malleus inwards and tightens it while the stapedial muscle pulls the stapes inward.
-This tightening dampens the sound vibration that is allowed to penetrate the cochlea.
+This tightening damps the sound vibration that is allowed to penetrate the cochlea.
 Withdrawal from drugs such as benzodiazepines had been known to cause tonic tensor tympani syndrome (TTTS) during withdrawal.
 The tympanic reflex will also activate when loud vibrations are generated by the person themselves.
-The tensor tympani can often be observed vibrating while shouting at an increased volume, dampening the sound somewhat.
+The tensor tympani can often be observed vibrating while shouting at an increased volume, damping the sound somewhat.